bluedragan/rocm-systems/projects/rocprofiler-compute/README.md

 For manual testing, you can find the executable at `install/bin/rocprof-compute`

+Use BUILD_TEST_ONLY=ON cmake option to only build the tests.

+This is useful for testing with existing rocprofiler-compute installation on the system using the command:
+ctest --test-dir install/libexec/rocprofiler-compute-tests

 NOTE: This Dockerfile uses `ubuntu 22.04` as the base operating system image

 ## Standalone binary